-Current regulations prohibit bicycles and scooters, motorized and non-motorized, on sidewalks or inside university buildings.
+Current regulations prohibit bicycles and scooters, motorized and non-motorized, on sidewalks or inside university buildings (see map for pedestrian only areas).
 Regulations also require bicycles and scooters to yield the right-of-way to pedestrians and direct parking so as not to block pedestrian traffic.
 Additionally, Section 4.8.5(1) of the Americans with Disabilities Act and Article 12, Section 1203 of the California Fire Code prohibit chaining or locking bicycles or scooters to handrails on stairs or handicap ramps.
 Bicycles or scooters found attached to handrails can be removed without notice by University Police.
 Further information and regulations, including applicable vehicle code and municipal code ordinances, may be obtained from University Police or Parking and Transportation Services.

 Academic dishonesty cases that occur in the classroom shall be handled by faculty members.
 After a faculty member takes action, the faculty member shall complete a form that identifies the student who was found responsible, the general nature of the offense, the action taken, and a recommendation as to whether or not additional action should be considered by the campus Judicial Affairs Office.
 The faculty member should send a completed “Student Academic Integrity” form to the vice president for Student Services, and to the provost and senior vice president for Academic Affairs whenever academic dishonesty cases are handled.
 (Reference: University Policy Statement 08-02)